dart-lang/site-www/src/_guides/language/effective-dart/design.md

 * Factory methods like `int.parse()`, `Future.wait()`, etc. that readers are expected to be familiar with.

-In general, err on the side of annotating.
-You may still wish to explicitly annotate even the type is obvious.
-If the inferred type relies on values or declarations from other libraries, you may want to annotate the type in *your* declaration so that a change to that other library doesn't silently change the type of your own API without you realizing.
+When in doubt, add a type annotation.
+Even when a type is obvious, you may still wish to explicitly annotate.
+If the inferred type relies on values or declarations from other libraries, you may want to type annotate *your* declaration so that a change to that other library doesn't silently change the type of your own API without you realizing.

-### CONSIDER type annotating private top-level variables and fields if the type isn't obvious.
+### CONSIDER type annotating private fields and top-level variables if the type isn't obvious.

 Type annotations on your public declarations help *users* of your code.
 Types on private members help *maintainers*.
 The scope of a private declaration is smaller and those who need to know the type of that declaration are also more likely to be familiar with the surrounding code.
-That makes it reasonable to lean more heavily on inference and omit types in private declarations, which is why this guideline is softer than the previous one.
+That makes it reasonable to lean more heavily on inference and omit types for private declarations, which is why this guideline is softer than the previous one.

 If you think the initializer expression&mdash;whatever it is&mdash;is sufficiently clear, then you may omit the annotation.
-But if you think annotating helps make the code clear, then by all means add one.
+But if you think annotating helps make the code clearer, then add one.

 ### AVOID type annotating initialized local variables.